-Part 4 Implement the full Phong reflection model in the vertex shader and create sliders for material parameters (k_a, k_d, k_s, s) and light emission (L_e) .
+Part 4 Implement the full Phong reflection model in the vertex shader and create sliders for material parameters (k_d, k_s, s) and light parameters (L_e, L_a) .
 Here, s is the shininess called α in the textbook.
 [Angel 3.6.5, 6.3, 6.7-6.8] Use the "input" event instead of the onchange function if you prefer immediate response while using a slider (instead of only getting response when the slider is released).
-Please use just a single slider for each parameter and the same light emission for all lighting terms ($L_a = L_d = L_s$).
+Pick a color for the sphere, use white for the light, use just a single slider for each parameter, and use $L_d = L_s = L_e$ and $k_a = k_d$ in the model.
 This means that your solution can be significantly simpler than the example in the textbook.
 [Section 6.8 of the textbook has many minor glitches.
 Please consult the Wiki page with textbook clarifications before using the code example in Section 6.8.]
 Part 5 Use Phong shading by moving your implementation of the Phong reflection model to the fragment shader and varying positions and normals across triangles instead of colors.
 [Angel 6.5.3, 6.10] Remember to re-normalize direction vectors that are varying and therefore linearly interpolated across a triangle.
 Part 6 Answer the following questions: [Angel 5.2, 6.2, 6.3, 6.5, 6.8] a) What is the difference between Phong shading and Phong lighting (the Phong reflection model)? b) What is the difference between flat shading, Gouraud shading, and Phong shading?
 List pros and cons of each.
 Is Gouraud or Phong shading the best method for simulating highlights?
 Explain. c) What is the difference between a directional light and a point light? d) Does the eye position influence the shading of an object in any way? e) What is the effect of setting the specular term to (0, 0, 0)? f) What is the effect of increasing the shininess exponent (α)? g) In what coordinate space did you compute the lighting?